 She is an advocate for self-care and self-awareness.
 She enjoys mediation, reading, baking, crafting live entertainment, traveling, smiling, spending time with her dog "Milo", and exploring the world around her.

-Brandy Doss, AAS, BS, HCM, MS, MOCA, CMHC, awaiting licensure.
-I graduated with a master's degree in community psychology in December, 2022.
-She on the licensing track to become a licensed mental health counselor LMHCa.
-She is an inspiring Elder in ministry meaning she teaches, preaches, and counsels.
-She is also a holistic health coach.
+Brandy Doss, AAS, BS, MS, CMHC, awaiting licensure.
+I graduated with a master's degree in community psychology and sociology in December 2022.
+I am on the licensing track to becoming a licensed mental health counselor LMHCa.
+I am an ordained Elder in ministry meaning I teach, preach, and counsel.
+I am also a holistic health coach.
 I am MOCA certified.
 I have certificates in Biblical Studies, NAACP Civil Rights & Advocacy Training Institute, and Nonsuicidal Self Injury: Defining & Treating a Complex Behavior.
 I have additional training in Trauma and Addictions.
 I have been in the medical field for over 18 years.
-She provided patient care in OBGYN, Pediatrics, Internal Medicine, and lab for over 14 years as a medical assistant.
-She has an associate degree in applied science.
-She also has a bachelor’s degree in health care management.
-She has completed the certificate of Biblical Studies in ministry.
-She has worked with the youth ministry, women’s ministry and volunteered at the Julian Center for Battered Women.
-She is interested in counseling because of her own heartaches and tormenting traumatic events she has experienced in her personal life.
-She has overcome the death of a spouse, a child being shot, and child molestation.
-She understands challenges and how to overcome them with higher power, counseling, prayer, and exercise.
-She believes in humanistic therapy" which adopts a holistic approach that focuses on free will, human potential, and self -discovery."
-She also believes in cognitive therapy which "challenges a person’s negative patterns of self."
-She enjoys singing, dancing, exercising, traveling, sightseeing, painting, word searches, listening to music and reading.
+I provided patient care in OBGYN, Pediatrics, Internal Medicine, and lab for over 14 years as a medical assistant.
+I have an associate degree in applied science.
+I have a bachelor's degree in health care management.
+I have worked with the youth ministry, women's ministry and volunteered at the Julian Center for Battered Women.
+I am interested in counseling because of the personal tormenting traumatic events Ihave experienced.
+I have overcome the death of a spouse, a child being shot, and child molestation.
+I understand challenges and how to overcome them with a higher power, counseling, prayer, and exercise.
+I believe in humanistic therapy" which adopts a holistic approach that focuses on free will, human potential, and self-discovery."
+I also believe in cognitive therapy which "challenges a person's negative patterns of self."
+I enjoy singing, dancing, exercising, and traveling.